February 7, 2022

-As the world continues to adapt to the pandemic’s impact, many organizations have made adjustments like permanent remote teams, more work-life balance, flexible hours and improved health benefits.
+After a disruptive couple of years, many organizations introduced adjustments in order to keep their talent.
+More organizations are now expected to offer remote arrangements, work-life balance and improved health benefits.
 These adjustments have significantly changed how we see the future of work; however, employee expectations are constantly evolving.
 Here are the trends HR leaders should focus on in 2022.

 There’s no denying there has been a lot of change in the workplace over the last two years, and leaders need to recognize when their employees could be feeling burnt out.
 Today’s average employee can absorb only half as much change before feeling fatigued as they could in 2019 (Gartner).
 There are many ways HR leaders can foster a positive change experience: